The Council can also get involved in disputes about high hedge .

 - why the works are being undertaken;

-- and a location plan showing the approximate position of the trees.
+- and a location plan that shows the position of the trees.

 Note: There is no charge for this request.